-Permits may be necessary for certain proposals, for instance closing streets or alleys.
-Proposals to operate exclusively on private property will likely be approved more quickly without needing permits.
+Permits were necessary for certain proposals, for instance closing streets or alleys.
+Proposals to operate exclusively on private property were often approved more quickly without needing permits.

-Temporary furnishings and railings can be used if desired.
-On either public or private property, installing fences/barriers over 5'9" in height, constructing a patio covering, performing electrical work, erecting gas-fired temporary heating, or other similar construction work will likely require building, fire or electrical permits.
-All furnishings and lighting must be easily removed at the end of the program period.
+Temporary furnishings and railings could be used if desired.
+On either public or private property, installing fences/barriers over 5'9" in height, constructing a patio covering, performing electrical work, erecting gas-fired temporary heating, or other similar construction work likely required building, fire or electrical permits.
+All furnishings and lighting had to be easily removed at the end of the program period.

-Businesses that have a liquor license will need to submit additional documentation upon request in order to modify their existing liquor license with the city and state, AND will need to post public notice for five days prior to opening the new patio area.
-Denver's Department of Excise and Licenses will submit these applications to the state for expedited review.
-If Excise and Licenses receives 15 written protests via U.S. mail or email to EXLapplications@Denvergov.org, a public hearing may be required before approvals can be granted.
-This only applies to businesses that have a liquor license.
+Businesses that had a liquor license needed to submit additional documentation upon request in order to modify their existing liquor license with the city and state, AND needed to post public notice for five days prior to opening the new patio area.
+Denver's Department of Excise and Licenses submitted these applications to the state for expedited review.
+If Excise and Licenses received 15 written protests via U.S. mail or email to EXLapplications@Denvergov.org, a public hearing could have been required before approvals could be granted.
+This only applied to businesses that have a liquor license.